clasp423/data_vis_statistics_geosciences/README.md

 This class has been developed in collaboration between [Dr. Michael Liemohn](http://clasp.engin.umich.edu/people/liemohn) of the Climate & Space Sciences & Engineering department and [Dr. Abby Azari](https://abbyazari.github.io/).
-The 2019 and 2020 versions were updated with the assistance of [Brian Swiger](https://github.com/briswi).
+The 2019 version was updated with the assistance of [Brian Swiger](https://github.com/briswi).
+The 2020 version was led by [Brian Swiger](https://github.com/briswi).

 If you find it useful and end up using in your work please cite this as:
 - Swiger, B. M., Liemohn, M. W., and Azari, A. R.